 You should not place undue reliance on these forward-looking statements,

 which apply only as of the date of this press release.
-GTx’s annual
+GTx’s quarterly

-report on Form 10-K for the year ending
+report on Form 10-Q for the period ended